-Navigating the App
+Navigating the Application

-When you first open up the app you will first see there are then 3 options:
+When you first open up the app you will see there are 3 options:

-- 1. "About the Project" will take users to a new page that provides information about the Our Data Indigenous App Project. - 2.
-"Take the Survey" will take users to a new page that informs participants about the survey.
-There are 2 tabs on this page "About Survey" and "Take Survey". - 3.
-"Culture and Resilience" will take users to a page that has content including videos that speak to ad highlight Indigenous culture and resilience for participants to download and watch at a later on.
+- "About the Project" will take users to a new page that provides information about the Our Data Indigenous App Project. - "Take the Survey" will take users to a new page that informs participants about the survey.
+There are 2 tabs on this page "About Survey" and "Take Survey". - 3 "Culture and Resilience" will take users to a page that has content including videos that speak to ad highlight Indigenous culture and resilience for participants to download and watch at a later on.

-Taking Surveys on the App
+Taking Surveys